Thursday, December 20, 2007

 The problems with the movie lies not in imagination or ingenuity, but in authorship and analogy.

-Focus on the Family review of "The Golden Compass."
+I strongly urge everyone to read the Focus on the Family review of "The Golden Compass."
 Suffice it for me to highlight these few points from it.
 Though Philip Pullman looks with disdain upon the works of C.S.
 Lewis saying, "I hate the 'Narnia' books, and I hate them with a deep and bitter passion":

 There [is]no shortage of parallels between "His Dark Materials" and C.S.
 Lewis' "Chronicles of Narnia" series.
 Lyra instead of Lucy.
 A wardrobe.
 Alternate worlds.
 Talking animals.
 Cosmic consequences linked to a final battle.
 Oh, and witches – this time on the side of so-called good rather than evil.